 As of March 2018, the National Institute on Drug Abuse has declared an endemic Opioid Overdose Crisis.
 Opioids make up the vast majority of legally prescribed pharmaceutical pain relievers, as well, as some illicit substances - such as heroin.

-The most addictive drug in the world is Alcohol.
-The reason for alcohols addictive nature stems from the acceptance of our culture.
+The most addictive drug in the world is Alcohol which is why there are so many alcohol addiction centers in the U.S. The reason for alcohols addictive nature stems from the acceptance of our culture.

 Alcohol originates from the need for clean drinking water.
 Fermentation was discovered to kill harmful bacterias in water.
 Even up until the late 18th century, clean drinking water was more scarce than ale, or cider.
 Human societies that harnessed the power of fermentation showed evolutionary superiority.